bnmoch3/blog/content/notes/2024_09_large_scale_analysis_caching/index.md

 +++
-title = " Notes on 'A large scale analysis of hundreds of in-memory cache clusters at Twitter'" date = "2024-09-22" summary = "TTLs are prevalent, object sizes are small, metadata overhead can be large, object sizes change, FIFO is better than LRU, you've got to address memory fragmentation" tags = ["Cache Systems"]
+title = "Notes on 'A large scale analysis of hundreds of in-memory cache clusters at Twitter'" date = "2024-09-22" summary = "TTLs are prevalent, object sizes are small, metadata overhead can be large, object sizes change, FIFO is better than LRU, you've got to address memory fragmentation" tags = ["Cache Systems"]